 “The project network diagram is a critical prerequisite to determining a project’s schedule (and therefore, project costs).
 [But] the project network diagram is only as good as the planning data the diagram is visually representing: a complete list of tasks that are accurately estimated and sequenced properly.”

-To ensure the diagram’s accuracy and general usefulness, Jan’s advice is simple but exact:
+To ensure the diagram’s accuracy and general usefulness, Jan’s advice is simple but precise:

 “Develop the initial project network diagram thoughtfully.
 Keep this data current throughout the life of your project.”